Ryan-D-Gast/rgode/README.md

 `rgode` is a Rust library for solving ordinary differential equations (ODEs).
 The library provides a set of numerical methods and solout implementations for solving initial value problems (IVPs).
 The library is designed to be easy to use, flexible, and efficient for solving a wide range of ODEs.

+NOTE: This crate has been integrated into a larger crate [differential-equations](https://github.com/Ryan-D-Gast/differential-equations) where future developments will be take place.

 ## Table of Contents

 - [Solvers](#solvers)